Stock events for Aehr Test Systems (AEHR)

 AEHR’s Geographic footprint

-Aehr Test Systems is headquartered in Fremont, California, and operates worldwide, with approximately 70% of its revenue derived from non-U.S. regions.
+Aehr Test Systems is headquartered in Fremont, California, and has installed thousands of systems worldwide.

 AEHR Corporate Image Assessment